Spectral Tempering for Embedding Compression in Dense Passage Retrieval: Experiments

 \subsubsection{Baselines}

 We compare against representative learning-free post-hoc methods that require no labeled data or model fine-tuning. \textbf{Prefix Truncation} retains the first $k$ dimensions (standard for MRL-compatible models). \textbf{Random Truncation} subsamples $k$ dimensions, a simple strategy shown to be surprisingly competitive in recent work~\cite{takeshita_2025_randomly50}. \textbf{Random Projection} compresses via a Gaussian random matrix as a theoretical baseline.
 For spectral methods, we evaluate \textbf{PCA} ($\gamma=0$), \textbf{Standard Whitening} ($\gamma=1$), and \textbf{$\gamma$-Whitening} with a fixed $\gamma=0.5$ to represent static power normalization.
-All spectral transformations are derived from the corpus.
+All spectral baselines, including ours, fit their transformations on the document corpus.
+We exclude quantization-based methods (e.g., PQ) since they are complementary to our learning-free spectral post-processing and can be combined with SpecTemp; we focus on isolating the effect of embedding-space compression.